 A Grab-and-Go Binder is a vital part of any family preparedness plan, and is one of the first things you should put together.
 This binder will contain all of your most critical information in one place for any type emergency, even if it’s just a quick trip to the ER.

 For this project you’ll need a 1″ three-ring binder, a set of tabbed dividers, and a copy machine.
 A box of plastic page protectors will keep your documents clean and unwrinkled.
-The binder you create will be unique to your family, but here are some suggestions to get you started.
+Label a divider for each of the following sections, and then begin inserting copies of your documents.

-1. copies of the fronts and backs of debit/credit cards
+- copies of the fronts and backs of debit/credit cards

-2. copies of house and car titles
+- copies of house and car titles

-3. copy of your will or living trust
+- copy of your will or living trust

-4. names, addresses and phone numbers of all banks
+- names, addresses and phone numbers of all banks

-5. other important documents related to employment and/or a family business
+- other important documents related to employment and/or a family business

-1. names, addresses, phone numbers, and email addresses of relatives and close friends
+- names, addresses, phone numbers, and email addresses of relatives and close friends

-2. copies of:
+- copies of:

 * marriage license